Second Year Milestones

 Sophomore year is a time for you to begin refining your exploration, engage more broadly in the community, and begin to develop career-oriented skills.
 Continue to meet with your advisor at least once per semester to discuss academic, experiential learning, career, and co-curricular opportunities.
-Academically, by the end of your sophomore year, you should earn 60 credits and earn a GPA of 2.0 or higher.
+Academically, by the end of your sophomore year, you should earn 60 credits and a cumulative GPA of 2.0 or higher.

 • CAS360 is Key